-- 1. The establishment of the Programme was authorised by resolutions of the Board of Directors of the Issuer on 25 January 2017.
-The update of the Programme was authorised by resolutions of the Board of Directors of the Issuer on 28 November 2017.
-The Issuer has obtained all necessary consents, approvals and authorisations in connection with the establishment and update of the Programme and the Issuer will obtain from time to time all necessary consents, approvals and authorisations in connection with the issue and performance of the Notes. - 2.
+- 1. The establishment of the Programme was authorised by resolutions of the Board of Directors of the Company on 25 January 2017.
+The update of the Programme was authorised by resolutions of the Board of Directors of each of the Company and the Bank on 28 November 2018.
+The accession by the Bank to the Programme was authorised by resolutions of the Board of Directors of the Bank on 28 November 2018.
+Each Issuer has obtained all necessary consents, approvals and authorisations in connection with the establishment and update of the Programme and each Issuer will obtain from time to time all necessary consents, approvals and authorisations in connection with the issue and performance of the Notes. - 2.
 The price of a Series of Notes on the price list of the London Stock Exchange will be expressed as a percentage of their principal amount (exclusive of accrued interest, if any).
-The admission of the Programme to trading on the Market is expected to be granted on or around 11 September 2018 for a period of 12 months.
-Any Series of Notes intended to be admitted to trading on the Market will be so admitted to trading upon submission to the London Stock Exchange of the relevant Final Terms and any other information required by the London Stock Exchange, subject to the issue of the Global Note or Global Certificate representing Notes of that Series.
+The admission of the Programme to trading on the Regulated Market is expected to be granted on or around 1 July 2019 for a period of 12 months.
+Any Series of Notes intended to be admitted to trading on the Regulated Market will be so admitted to trading upon submission to the London Stock Exchange of the relevant Final Terms and any other information required by the London Stock Exchange, subject to the issue of the Global Note or Global Certificate representing Notes of that Series.
 If such Global Note is not issued, the issue of such Notes may be cancelled.
 Prior to admission to trading, dealings in the Notes of the relevant Series will be permitted by the London Stock Exchange in accordance with its rules.
 Transactions will normally be effected for delivery on the third working day after the day of the transaction.